Jambe, Indonesia

 Jambe is a village and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
-The district covers a land area of 28.25 km^{2}, and had a population of 40,187 at the 2010 Census and 51,136 at the 2020 Census; the official estimate as at mid 2024 was 58,700 (comprising 29,976 males and 28,724 females).
+The district covers a land area of 28.25 km^{2}, and had a population of 40,187 at the 2010 Census and 51,136 at the 2020 Census; the official estimate as of mid-2024 was 58,700 (comprising 29,976 males and 28,724 females).
 The district administration is at Tiparaya.

 History

 Jambe was previously part of Tigaraksa district before it was split off from the southern part of the district in 2000.

 Villages

-Jambe District is sub-divided into ten villages (desa), all sharing the postcode of 15720, listed below with their areas and their officially-estimated populations as at mid 2024.
+Jambe District is sub-divided into ten villages (desa), all sharing the postcode of 15720, listed below with their areas and their officially-estimated populations as of mid-2024.